ibm-cloud-docs/Registry/registry_faq.md

 If you're following the [getting started instructions](/docs/Registry?topic=Registry-getting-started), the instructions assume that you're in your own account with permission to do everything.
 If you're a member of an account that is owned and administered by someone else, you might not have the correct permissions to configure and operate the registry service.
 Ask your administrator to add you to an existing access policy, or create an access policy that gives you the correct service access role for working with {{site.data.keyword.registryshort}}.
 For more information, see [Why can't I get started with Container Registry?](/docs/Registry?topic=Registry-troubleshoot-get-started) for assistance.

 If {{site.data.keyword.registryshort}} commands fail with an error that states that they're not registered, install the container-registry CLI plug-in.
 Additionally, ensure that the `ibmcloud cli plug-in` and the `container-registry cli plug-in` are both up to date.
-Keeping your CLIs current allows you to use all available commands and options.
+If you want to use all the available commands and options, you must keep your CLIs current.
 To check the current version of your CLI plug-ins, run the `ibmcloud plugin list` command.
 See [Why isn't `ibmcloud cr` a known command?](#faq_cr_unknown) for assistance.

 ## How do I add multiple tags to a container image?
 {: #faq_tags}